folkertvanheusden/iESP/README.md

 * that disk-image is given as a backend to iesp
 * test-blockdevice.py is ran as: ./test-blockdevice.py -d <devicename> -b 4096 -u 75 -n 6 -T 10
 * any errors? then failed
+* for a microcontroller: make sure block-count (-m) multiplied by block size (-b) is 8192 bytes or less as that's the limit in there

 build status